cleitonsouza01/trade/README.md

 How can I use it?
 -----------------
-A basic example of trade in use:
+A basic example of trade in action:

 ```python
 import trade